 Immunization Greeting Card

-Currently 27 states/territories are enrolled in the program.
+Enrollment in the program varies, but typically between 25 to 32 states and territories participate.
 Hallmark supplies the cards free of charge, and the state coordinates delivery through hospitals, county health departments or direct mail.
 We contact the CDC annually to confirm that the immunization record correctly represents CDC recommendations.

 The program began in 1995, when a child advocacy organization based in Kansas City, Mo., home of Hallmark's headquarters, approached the company with the idea.
 The program was well-received in Missouri, and expanded to Kansas the following year.
 Based on response in these two states and interest expressed by others, Hallmark made a commitment to donate cards to all interested states beginning in 1997.